Kayli/logspub/bio-nutrition.md

       - so that they just 'fall asleep' when its time for them to go

 - main idea
-  - it doesn't have to be ideal right now
-    - but there should be tangible steps taken towards achieving more freedom for animals
+  - it doesn't have to be ideal right now, but there should be tangible steps taken towards achieving more freedom for animals, including people ...

 - faq
   - should cucumbers be liberated as well?